unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 I4 is checked when the verification of the code shows AES-256 encryption is applied when saving passwords.

 # POLITICAL, ECONOMIC AND ADMINISTRATIVE REASONS FOR IMPLEMENTATION REQUIREMENTS
 I1 Databases provide scalable and cost-effective storage compared to flat files, they make backup, auditing, and access management easier.
-Ensures compliance with privacy and data protection regulations (e.g., GDPR).
+Ensures compliance with privacy and data protection regulations (e.g., GDPR).<br>
 I2 SQL databases are widely available and free/open-source, lowering costs.
 Staff and developers are already familiar with SQL, reducing training effort.
-SQL is a well-established industry standard, reducing risk of vendor lock-in.
+SQL is a well-established industry standard, reducing risk of vendor lock-in.<br>
 I3 Python is free and open-source, reducing licensing costs.
 It flatters a large community support and abundant libraries speed up development and maintenance.
-Python is widely accepted in government, academia, and industry for secure applications.
+Python is widely accepted in government, academia, and industry for secure applications.<br>
 I4 Using a well-tested open algorithm avoids costs of proprietary solutions and reduces risk of breaches (which are financially damaging).
 It simplifies audits and certifications since AES-256 is widely recognized by IT security standards.
-AES-256 is an international encryption standard, endorsed by organizations like NIST, ensuring compliance with security policies.
+AES-256 is an international encryption standard, endorsed by organizations like NIST, ensuring compliance with security policies.<br>

         - ...otherwise, implementation choices should emerge *as a consequence of* design (and therefore described in the design section).
 - If there are domain-specific terms, these should be explained in a **glossary**.